 Are you looking for appropriate get well wishes for a friend or family member when that person is fighting a severe illness?
 If you are flippant with your wishes, it shows that you may not be aware of the gravity of the disease.
 On the other hand, you also want to stay positive.

-Here are some messages to send a person who is sick.
+Here are some messages to send along with a care package to a person who is sick.

 6. "Your strength and attitude inspire me.
 You'll beat this!"